-This class does have class meetings with an instructor throughout the semester.
-Different instructors handle the class differently with regard to how many class meetings are done in person and how many sessions are online but plan on 10 meetings in-person, 5 online.
-However, across all sections, students are required to work 120 hours at a internship site approved by the department.
+For Fall 2020, all sections of COMD 4900, Communication Design Internship, will be fully online.
+Different instructors handle the class differently with regard to how many class meetings are conducted synchronously using zoom or Blackboard collaborate and how many meetings are done asynchronously.
+However, across all sections, students are required to work 120 hours at an internship site approved by the department.
 Sixty percent (60%) of the student’s grade in this class is determined by the Internship Supervisor’s Evaluation.
 See the Internship Supervisor Evaluation Form below so you can review it before enrolling in the class.

-For all COMD 4900 classes, the student will be responsible for submitted the following documents to their internship instructor.
-A sample of each of these documents are linked right below its bullet point description
+For all COMD 4900 classes, the student will be responsible for submitting the following documents to their internship instructor.
+A sample of each of these documents are linked right below its bullet-point description

 - Internship Agreement Form–this document is submitted to the instructor as soon as the student has started working at the internship site.
 This is a college-wide internship agreement form.

 - Internship Hours Time Sheet–this document is filled out by the internship supervisor and submitted by the student to the internship instructor once the student has completed the class requirements of 120 hours of fieldwork during the course of the semester.